Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 9.1 · Activation Analysis (Refusal Direction Extraction)

-Produced by utils/visualize.py at the end of Stage 2.
+Produced by pipeline/utils/visualize.py at the end of Stage 2.
 The heatmap below shows, per layer and per hidden dimension, how much harmful and harmless prompt activations diverge (dimensions with |diff| ≤ 1.0 are masked white so the signal isn't drowned by noise):

-Activation Analysis - raw_diff heatmap across layers and dimensions
+Activation analysis — raw_diff heatmap across layers and dimensions

 The same divergence collapsed to one number per layer (‖raw_diff‖) makes the depth-dependence obvious — separation is negligible in the earliest layers, grows sharply through the middle of the network, peaks around layer 17, and collapses at the final layer (which is dominated by output-projection effects rather than the residual "decision" signal):